Two-Stage Robust Quadratic Optimization with Equalities and its Application to Optimal Power Flow: Problem formulation and general framework

-Problem~\eqref{pr:0gen_po} is an adjustable robust optimization problem with two stages and the \emph{uncertain parameter}~$\zeta$.
+Problem~\eqref{pr:0gen_po} is a two-stage ARO problem with the \emph{uncertain parameter}~$\zeta$.
 The first stage happens before the uncertainty realization.
 At this stage, one assigns values to the \emph{control} variables $y \in S_y$.
 The second stage happens after the uncertainty realization.
-At this stage, one has to choose the best feasible value of the \emph{state} variables $x\in S_x$ for the given uncertainty realization.
-The goal is to select a value for $y \in S_y$ such that there would be a feasible solution $x\in S_x$ in the second stage for any uncertainty realization $\zeta \in \Omega$.
-The set of control variables $y$ can include the auxiliary variables coming from the worst-case reformulation of the part of the objective function that depends on $x$; see Section~\ref{sec:quad} for an example.
-Any solution to problem~\eqref{pr:0gen_po} is feasible for the underlying \emph{nominal problem} and robust against potential uncertainty.
+At this stage, one has to choose the best feasible value of the \emph{state} variables $x$ for the given uncertainty realization.
+The goal is to select a value for $y \in S_y$ such that there would be a feasible solution $x$ in the second stage for any uncertainty realization $\zeta \in \Omega$.
+Any solution to problem~\eqref{pr:0gen_po} is feasible for the underlying nominal problem and robust against potential uncertainty.
 We obtain the nominal problem by setting $\zeta=0$ in problem~\eqref{pr:0gen_po}.
-For the presented problem, we work under the following rather general assumptions. \begin{assumption}[Assumptions about problem structure] \begin{enumerate}[label=(\alph*)] \item[] \item $S_x$, $S_y$, and $\Omega$ are compact semialgebraic sets with $S_x$ defined by inequalities. \\ If the definition of $S_x$ contains equalities, one can move them to~\eqref{eq:L0} as a preprocessing step. \item Equality constraints~\eqref{eq:L0} are separable in $(x,\zeta)$ and $(y,\zeta)$, i.e., and one of the following holds: either $L_1(\zeta,x)$ is independent of $\zeta$, or $\Omega$ is small in the sense that for any $(\zeta_0,x_0)$, the first-order Taylor approximation of $L_1(\zeta,x)$ around $(\zeta_0,x_0)$ is sufficiently close to $L_1(\zeta,x)$ for all $\zeta \in \Omega$ and some open neighbourhood in $S_x$ around $x_0$.
-The assumption is used for simplicity, as our approach is straightforward to generalize; see Remark~\ref{rem:as}.
-Notice that there is no separability requirement for the inequality constraints~\eqref{ineq:G0}. \item $n_x = n_{eq}$ and there is no redundant equality constraints in~\eqref{eq:L0}. \\ If $n_x\le n_{eq}$ and there are redundant constraints, they should be eliminated as a preprocessing step.
-If $n_x > n_{eq}$, then some state variables are free.
-One could add these variables to the pool of control variables and redefine the set $S_y$ as a preprocessing step. \end{enumerate}
+Next, we summarize main assumptions used in this paper. \begin{assumption}[The characteristics of the objective and the constraints] \begin{enumerate}[label=(\alph*)] \item $S_x$, $S_y$ are compact sets. \item All functions in the equality constraints~\eqref{eq:L0} are continuously differentiable. \item All functions besides the equality constraints~\eqref{eq:L0} are polynomials of degree at most two. \ \emph{This assumption is for simplicity.
+In fact, the problem only has to be quadratic in $\zeta$, the requirements for other variables are milder.
+Our approach would be still applicable if the problem were polynomial of higher degree in $y$; see Section~\ref{sec:Ineq} for more details.
+The inequality constraints could be general polynomials in $x$ as well.
+If the inequalities have higher degree in $x$, we can obtain degree-two polynomials using variable substitution and increasing the number of state variables and equality constraints.
+We emphasize that this procedure does not influence the final size of the problems we solve since this size only depends on the number of control and uncertainty variables, i.e., $y$ and~$\zeta$.} \item $\Omega$ is an ellipsoidal uncertainty set of the form: